Frank Knight: Life and career

 Knight also famously debated A. C. Pigou about social costs.
 He also contributed to the argument for toll roads.
 He said that rather than congestion justifying government tolling of roads, privately owned roads would set tolls to reduce congestion to its efficient level.
 In particular, he developed the argument that forms the basis of analysis of traffic equilibrium, which has since become known as Wardrop's Principle:

 Knight was a co-founder and vice president of the Mont Pelerin Society of like-minded economists.

 Knight was raised Christian, but later became an atheist.

+He translated Max Weber's General Economic History into English in 1927.